Getting Started

 Familiarize Yourself with the Starter Code

-For this lab you will be modifying two files, csim.c (for the
+For this lab you will be modifying one file, csim.c, which will contain your implementation of the cache simulator.

-The included Makefile builds both files for you when you run make.
+The included Makefile builds csim for you when you run make.

 README- An overview of the contents of the